sc0ttj/component/README.md

 These return your components view as either a String or HTML Object, but are otherwise inter-changeable:

-- `html` - returns your Template literal as a string (439 bytes).
+- `html` (439 bytes) - returns your Template literal as a string.
-- `htmel` - returns your Template literal as real DOM Node Element (427 bytes).
+- `htmel` (427 bytes) - returns your Template literal as real DOM Node Element.

 Features of `html` and `htmel`: